ISO Invariance Explained

 great explanations.
 It is great to se people taking so many time to write this down.

-The information in http://photonstophotos.net are great, I was looking for that since a while.
+The information in photonstophotos.net are great, I was looking for that since a while.

 However I am just wondering how they are computing the floor noise (read noise).
 Because I know that Nikon for instance does not apply any offset to their detector.
 Therefore the floor noise distribution is completely biased toward 0 values.
 I guess they do that because in photography we are not doing photometry and to gain some dynamic range.
 However Canon usually apply an offset and their noise distribution is complete.
 In the chart, Canon read noise appear to be systematically higher.
 I am guessing that they simply compute a rms which cannot work without offset.